The computational complexity of sparse operations is proportional

 the controls to their prior state, in case you use

 Eleven functions are available that implement iterative methods for sparse systems of simultaneous linear systems.

 Biconjugate gradient stabilized

 |Transpose-free quasiminimal residual|

-not be square.
-The other seven can handle nonsymmetric, square matrices
+the matrix need not be square.
+The other seven can handle nonsymmetric,

 All eleven methods can make use of preconditioners.
 The linear system